huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 * Permanent registrations for values larger than 0x3f, which are assigned using the Specification Required policy ({{!RFC8126}})

-* Provisonal registrations for values larger than 0x3f, which require Expert Review, as defined in {{Section 4.5 of RFC8126}}.
+* Provisional registrations for values larger than 0x3f, which require Expert Review, as defined in {{Section 4.5 of RFC8126}}.

 Provisional reservations share the range of values larger than 0x3f